 More specifically, we need to address two issues related to the synchronization of the simulation system and the emulation system.
-One issue is that the two systems must be time synchronized so that they can communicate using the same timeframe.
+One issue is that the two systems must be time synchronized so that they can communicate using the same time frame.
 This problem has been dealt with before using real-time simulation [Liu 2008].
 The same technique can also be applied to parallel simulation by augmenting the simulator with functions that regulate the clock advancement in logical processes in accordance with the wall-clock time [Liu 2013].

 The other issue is that the two systems need to communicate so that in combination they can represent the true state of the target virtual network.
-That is, the two systems must effectively exchange their state.
-One existing approach is to directly "inject" the network packets generated by the target applications into the simulator.
-That is, we generate a simulation event to represent each packet that traverses a simulated link.
+In other words, the two systems must effectively exchange their state.
+One existing approach is to directly "inject" the network packets generated by the target applications into the simulator that is, we generate a simulation event to represent each packet that traverses a simulated link.
 Similarly, when a simulated packet reaches an emulated host or router, a real packet must be created in the emulation system.
-Although this approach has been demonstrated capable of achieving accurate results, the overhead is significant.
-As such, the throughput of the the emulated flows is bounded by the I/O capacity of the connection between the two systems, which can severely compromise the accuracy of the system, especially when the emulated traffic load approach the capacity limitation.
+Although this approach has been shown to be capable of achieving accurate results, the overhead is significant.
+As such, the throughput of the the emulated flows is bounded by the I/O capacity of the connection between the two systems, which can severely compromise the accuracy of the system, especially when the emulated traffic load approaches the capacity limitation.

 We note that the emulated traffic (i.e., the flows of real packets sent between the target applications running on the real machines) will affect the simulated traffic (i.e., the traffic between the network entities in the simulation model).
 The reverse is also true.
 Both types of traffic compete for the network resources, including the buffer space at the network queues and the bandwidth of the communication links.
 For example, a sudden increase in emulated traffic may can cause congestion to happen at a link in the target virtual network.
-When it happens, it can affect (or simply "strangle") all traffic traversing the same link (including both simulated and emulated flows) because of congestion control, which in turn would affect other parts of the target virtual network traversed by these flows, and therefore cause a ripple effect.
+When it happens, it can affect (or simply "strangle") all traffic traversing the same link (including both simulated and emulated flows) because of congestion control, which in turn would affect other parts of the target virtual network traversed by these flows and therefore cause a ripple effect.

-We observe, however, unless the traffic is between a simulated host and an emulated host1, both systems only need to consider the reciprocal effect of the simulated and emulated traffic-in this case, there is no need to exchange network packets between the two systems!
+We observe, however, that unless the traffic is between a simulated host and an emulated host,1 both systems only need to consider the reciprocal effect of the simulated and emulated traffic-in this case, there is no need to exchange network packets between the two systems!
 The simulation system only needs to update the emulation system with the effects of the simulated traffic at the corresponding pipes.
-Similarly, the emulation system only needs to update the simulated of the simulated traffic at the simulation system about the state of the emulated traffic at the simulation system about the state of the emulated traffic at the simulation system about the state of the emulated traffic at the simulation system about the state of the emulated traffic at the simulation system about the state of the emulated traffic at the simulation system about the state of the emulated traffic at the simulation system about the state of the emulated traffic at the simulation system about the state of the emulated traffic at the simulation system about the state of the emulated traffic at the simulation system about the state of the emulated traffic at the simulation system about the state of the emulated traffic at the simulation system about the state of the emulated traffic at the simulation system about the state of the simulated traffic at the simulation system about the state of the simulated traffic at the simulation system about the state of the simulated traffic at the simulation system about the state of the simulated traffic at the simulation system about the state of the simulated traffic at the simulation system about the state of the simulated traffic at the simulation system about the state simulated traffic at the simulation system about the state simulated traffic at the simulation system about the state simula traffic between the target applications.
+Similarly, the emulation system only needs to update the simulation system about the state of the emulated traffic between the target applications.
 In subsequent sections, we elaborate on the individual challenges and solutions of our symbiotic approach.

-1The case for interactive simulation, which allows directly exchanging traffic between emulated hosts and simulated ones, has been explored in our previous studies, e.g., [Erazo et al. 2009] and [Liu et al. 2009].
+1The case for interactive simulation, which allows directly exchanging traffic between emulated hosts and simulated ones, has been explored in our previous studies (e.g., Erazo et al. [2009] and Liu et al. [2009]).